stormqloud/kazoo-tgbbok/cccp.md

   * This module can do callback and dialthrough despite the name.
   * DISA and dialthrough are the same thing.
   * DISA is also available as a callflow action.
+    *  DISA callflow is not as secure or full featured.

-* CouchDB
+* CouchDB and cccp
-  * CCCP seems to store things in a couple of spots in couchdb if you want to go looking
+  * cccp seems to store things in a couple of spots in couchdb where you want to go looking
     * Inside a new CouchDB database called cccps
     * Docs are also created inside the account of the user using cccp.
   * You NEED to go looking inside system_config/cccp (which you need to create)